Your Guide to San Francisco's Museums and Galleries | San Francisco Travel

 Diedrick Brackens: gather tender night

 Throughout the exhibition, single and paired figures are depicted in resplendent scenes of water, flora, and fauna, launching the viewer’s imagination.
 For Brackens, the outdoors is an important space where queer folks can be themselves and freely participate in spaces of desire and sensuality.
-On display March 13 to August 23.
+On display through August 23, 2026.

 Conjuring Power: Roots & Futures of Queer & Trans Movements

 Conjuring Power is a multimedia exhibition exploring the resilient beauty, cultural richness, and fierce resistance of Bay Area queer and trans communities.
 The exhibition will include work by Ester Hernández, Serge Gay, Jr., Tanya Wischerath, and Crystal Mason, as well as emerging artists from the Queer Ancestors Project, archival material from the GLBT Historical Society, and audio clips from Caro De Robertis’ oral histories with the groundbreaking Elders Project.
-On display March 13 to August 23.
+On display through August 23, 2026.

 Buy YBCA Tickets